calabash/calabash-android/ruby-gem/lib/calabash-android/canned_steps.md

 	Then /^I wait for the translated "([^\"]*)" l10nkey to appear$/ Waits until the text of the translated l10nkey is displayed.

+Note: you can assert or press interface elements using [Android's String resources](http://developer.android.com/reference/android/R.string.html) by passing a package in a custom step:

+    performAction('press_l10n_element', 'ok', nil, 'android')

 Rotation
 --------